-Oco is a colourful puzzler that looks a bit like Super Hexagon
+OCO is a colourful puzzler that looks a bit like Super Hexagon

 Images from this game remind of those geometric pattern-maker tools you can play with as a kid (which is most definitely not their official name, but you know the ones, they let you make cool mandala art and stuff).

-Oco is set to release on PC on August 12th.
+OCO is set to release on PC on August 12th.
 If you fancy checking it out, head over to the Steam page.